 Well, then.
-We'll just have to do something about that
+We'll just have to do something about that, won't we?

 - The original (Charlton Comics) Blue Beetle was mortally wounded in the line of duty, and had to hastily pass the mantle (though not the Applied Phlebotinum behind his powers) off to Ted Kord.